SteadyOptions is an options trading forum where you can find solutions from top options traders. Join Us!

 Positive and Negative Vega

-In long options (both call options and put options), spreads have a positive Vega until the expiration date.
+In long options (both call options and put options), options spreads have a positive Vega until the expiration date.
 However, short options and spreads have a negative Vega.

 Examples of Vega long spreads are long straddleslong stranglescalendar spreads and diagonal spreads.
 In terms of short options, you have iron condors, naked options, and short vertical spreads.